-Mildmay Hospital’s band of volunteers play an essential part of our team, supporting and enriching our work to transform the lives of our patients with complex HIV.
+Mildmay Hospital’s band of volunteers are a vital part of our team, supporting and enriching our work to transform the lives of our patients with complex HIV.

 Our volunteer co-ordinator Dominic provides a vital link between volunteers and our organisation.
 As well as carrying out initial interviews and making sure the right role fits the right person, his support is on-going, ensuring our volunteers benefit as much as we do from the precious gift they give of their time and skills.